-The question of whether a person has infringed the prohibition on insider trading or has attempted insider trading should be analysed in the light of the purpose of REMIT, which is to protect the transparency and integrity of the wholesale energy market and to ensure a level-playing field for market participants.
+- (152) The question of whether a person has infringed the prohibition on insider trading or has attempted insider trading should be analysed in the light of the purpose of REMIT, which is to protect the transparency and integrity of the wholesale energy market and to ensure a level-playing field for market participants.
 The possession of inside information results in an unfair informational advantage vis-à-vis other parties who are unaware of such information, and creates information asymmetries between market participants.
-Consequently, it undermines the transparency and integrity of wholesale energy markets, as well as market participants' confidence in them.

-According to the definition of insider trading under REMIT, the unfair advantage obtained from the asymmetric knowledge of information that may bring a benefit to the person involved in this practice, does not need to materialise into a financial benefit for the person involved in the insider trading in order to breach REMIT.
-In order to qualify a practice as insider trading and therefore a breach of REMIT, it is not necessary for the NRAs to determine whether the transactions concerned, information disclosed or recommendations given ensured a gain for any of the parties.

-The prohibition on using inside information applies from the moment when a legal or natural person comes into possession of such information.
-Consequently, the liability for insider trading shall therefore be established as soon as a person initiates trading, including placing an order, based on inside information, tries to trade based on inside information, discloses inside information or recommends/induces trading based on inside information.
+Consequently, it undermines the transparency and integrity of wholesale energy markets, as well as market participants' confidence in them. - (153) According to the definition of insider trading under REMIT, the unfair advantage obtained from the asymmetric knowledge of information that may bring a benefit to the person involved in this practice, does not need to materialise into a financial benefit for the person involved in the insider trading in order to breach REMIT.
+In order to qualify a practice as insider trading and therefore a breach of REMIT, it is not necessary for the NRAs to determine whether the transactions concerned, information disclosed or recommendations given ensured a gain for any of the parties. - (154) The prohibition on using inside information applies from the moment when a legal or natural person comes into possession of such information.
+Consequently, the liability for insider trading shall therefore be established as soon as a person initiates trading, including placing an order, based on inside information, tries to trade based on inside information, discloses inside information or recommends/induces trading based on inside information. - (155) Whenever assessing a potential breach of Article 3(1) of REMIT, NRAs should also evaluate to what extent the person holding inside information is compliant with the obligations to publish inside information established in Article 4(1) of REMIT.

-&lt;sup>62 'On-market' refers to the placing of orders or the entering of transactions on the wholesale energy markets (including over-the-counter (OTC) markets).
+&lt;sup>85 'On-market' refers to the placing of orders or the entering of transactions on the wholesale energy markets (including over-thecounter (OTC) markets).
 The concept of Wholesale energy market is defined in Article 2(6) of REMIT and explained in more detail in Subchapter 2.2.2 of this Guidance.

-&lt;sup>63 Prohibition of insider trading in the form of disclosing the inside information to any other person under Article 3(1)(b) of REMIT is a different legal provision than obligation to publish inside information under Article 4 of REMIT.
+&lt;sup>86 Prohibition of insider trading in the form of disclosing the inside information to any other person under Article 3(1)(b) of REMIT is a different legal provision than obligation to publish inside information under Article 4 of REMIT.